yogevshalmon/allsat-circuits/README.md

 ### disjoint and non-disjoint solutions

-An important feature in HALL is if the solutions are disjoint or non-disjoint, where disjoint solutions do not overlap, and non-disjoint solutions may overlap.
+An important feature in HALL is that it can generate disjoint or non-disjoint solutions, depending on the user needs, where disjoint solutions do not overlap, and non-disjoint solutions may overlap.
-HALL contain different algorithms where each one produces disjoint or non-disjoint solutions, for more details, refer to the [**HALL algorithms**](#hall-algorithms) section.
+HALL contains different algorithms for the needs of disjoint and non-disjoint solution generation, for more details, refer to the [**HALL algorithms**](#hall-algorithms) section.

-Since a solution with don't-care values incorporate multiple (2^{number of don't cares} to be exact) solutions with only 0/1 values, solutions may overlap.
-Meaning that a solution may be represented by more than one satisfying assignments HALL produce.
+Since a solution with don't-care values incorporates multiple (2^{number of don't cares} to be exact) solutions with only 0/1 values, solutions may overlap, that is, a total solution may be contained in more than one partial solutions, returned by HALL.

-to clarify assume we want to represent the next following solutions with don't-care values:
+For example, assume we want to represent the following solutions with don't-care values:

 ```
 1 2 3
 -1 2 3
 1 -2 3
 ```
-An example for disjoint solutions where there are no overlap is (where in the first assignment 1 = X):
+An example for disjoint solutions where with no overlap is (where in the first assignment 1 = X):

 ```
 2 3
 1 -2 3
 ```

-And non-disjoint solutions where the solution "1 -2 3" is represented by both assignments:
+The folowing is an example for non-disjoint partial solutions (where the totoal solution "1 -2 3" is represented by by both partial solutions):

 ```
 2 3